PrefectHQ/prefect-snowflake/README.md

 A list of available blocks in `prefect-snowflake` and their setup instructions can be found [here](https://PrefectHQ.github.io/prefect-snowflake/blocks_catalog).

-Requires an installation of Python 3.7+.
+Requires an installation of Python 3.8+.

 We recommend using a Python virtual environment manager such as pipenv, conda or virtualenv.

-These tasks are designed to work with Prefect 2.0.
-For more information about how to use Prefect, please refer to the [Prefect documentation](https://orion-docs.prefect.io/).
+These tasks are designed to work with Prefect 2.
+For more information about how to use Prefect, please refer to the [Prefect documentation](https://docs.prefect.io/).

 ### Saving credentials to block

-Note, to use the `load` method on Blocks, you must already have a block document [saved through code](https://orion-docs.prefect.io/concepts/blocks/#saving-blocks) or [saved through the UI](https://orion-docs.prefect.io/ui/blocks/).
+Note, to use the `load` method on Blocks, you must already have a block document [saved through code](https://docs.prefect.io/concepts/blocks/#saving-blocks) or saved through the UI.

 Below is a walkthrough on saving a `SnowflakeCredentials` block through code.